Health and Nutrition: Feeling the Effects of FoodBy Dr. Margaret Paul

 What Are You Not Noticing?

 The sad thing is that suddenly, one day in their 50s or 60s or 70s, they notice it - big time.
-This is when they might start to have health problems - heart problems, diabetes, cancer, or other degenerative diseases.
+This is when they might start to have health problems - heart problems, diabetes, cancer, autoimmune, or other degenerative diseases.
 While the health issue seems to be sudden, it has been happening for all the years of poor nutrition.
-But they didn't notice because they didn't pay attention to how they FELT when they ate sugar or processed foods - both physically and emotionally.
+But they didn't notice because they didn't pay attention to how they FELT when they ate sugar, reffined carbs or other processed foods - both physically and emotionally.

 They didn't notice that their mood, or their ability to sleep, or their stamina, or the level of pain in their body was affected by the food they were eating.
 Often they just took a pill to take away anxiety or depression, or to sleep, or to take away pain.
 Or they drank more coffee to give them the energy to get through the day.